David Horn

 Cultural and historical studies of science; social technologies; the body and deviance; cultural and social theory; Europe (Italy and France)

-David Horn's most recent book, The Criminal Body: Lombroso and the Anatomy of Deviance (New York: Routledge, 2003), is focused on nineteenth-century Italian human sciences.
+David Horn's current project is a collection of essays on writing, automatism, and the self.
+His most recent book, The Criminal Body: Lombroso and the Anatomy of Deviance (New York: Routledge, 2003), is focused on nineteenth-century Italian human sciences.
 His first book, Social Bodies: Science, Reproduction, and Italian Modernity (Princeton University Press, 1994), explored social technologies of reproduction and welfare in interwar Italy.
-He is currently working on a study of anthropologies of writing.

 Selected Publications